Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/Cursor AI Mnemonics - K, L, I commands.md

 - Think the key I is above K and L, and supersedes in hierarchy because it's all the files

 But really, those three keys are because J K L I makes up the gamer keys on the right side.
+The shortcut J opens the terminal which is pretty important too.